OfficeDev/Microsoft-Teams-Samples/samples/bot-ai-enterprise-search/nodejs/README.md

 1. File Uploaded Successfully:
 ![uploaded-file-saved ](Images/Admin/10_UploadedFileSaved.png)

-1. Now, admin can ask query based on the uploaded docs and Open AI will generate the embedding for query and search the most relevant vectors for user query in the Redis search database based on the embeddings generated for uploaded file contents.
+1. Now, admin can ask query based on the uploaded docs and Azure Open AI will generate the embedding for query and search the most relevant vectors for user query in the Redis search database based on the embeddings generated for uploaded file contents.
 ![ask-query ](Images/Admin/11_AskQuery.png)

-1. Admin will get the final answer based on the uploaded docs using Open AI completion model:
+1. Admin will get the final answer based on the uploaded docs using Azure Open AI completion model:
 ![final-answer ](Images/Admin/12_FinalResult.png)

 ### User Functionalities